zephchang/marx_vector/planning_doc.md

 > labels on nodes [done] this does indeed make things look very cool.
 LLM could do this well.

+> get labels that are actually relevant [done]

+> setup main.py so that we pass in the richer data to the d3 grapher [done]

+> rewrite main.py completely

 > different colors for different chapters

+> count links to node and size/color based on backlinks

 > let's try doing a shit ton of nodes.